Blurred image of workplace desk with small LGBTQ2+ flag sitting on the desktop.

 ASEXUAL

-Someone who doesn’t experience sexual attraction, or who has little to no interest in sexual activity, may identify as asexual.
+Someone who does not experience sexual attraction, or who has little to no interest in sexual activity, may identify as asexual.

 ASSIGNED SEX

 Assigned sex is the biological classification of a person as male, female, or intersex.
-It’s usually assigned at birth based on a visual assessment of an infant’s body.
-Some people identify with their assigned sex; others do not.
+It’s usually assigned at birth based on the physical characteristics of the newborn.

 BISEXUAL

-Someone who's attracted to both people of a different sex and/or gender and people of their own sex and/or gender may identify as bisexual.
+Someone who's attracted to both people of a different gender and people of their own gender may identify as bisexual.

 CISGENDER

-Cisgender refers to someone whose gender identity corresponds with what is socially expected, based on their assigned sex.
-For example, a cisgender female is someone who was assigned the sex of female at birth and who self-identifies as female.
+Cisgender describes a person whose gender identity aligns with the sex they were assigned at birth.
+For example, a cisgender woman is someone who was assigned female at birth and identifies as a woman.

 CISNORMATIVITY

-Cisnormativity is the assumption that being cisgender is the norm.
-The danger is that if cisgender is viewed as “normal”, other sexual identities are naturally viewed as “outside the norm” or “abnormal”.
-Heteronormativity and cisnormativity generally go hand-in-hand.
+Cisnormativity is the assumption that being cisgender is the normal or expected way of being, and that other gender identities are less typical or less valid.
+Cisnormativity and heteronormativity generally go hand-in-hand.

 DIVERSITY